 - Vitamin D is a fat-soluble vitamin involved in many aspects of health.

-- It’s primarily obtained through sun exposure but can also come from food sources such as fatty fish, dairy products, mushrooms, eggs and fortified foods.
+- It’s primarily obtained by sunlight but can also come from food sources, such as fatty fish, dairy products, mushrooms, eggs and foods fortified with vitamin D. Foods fortified with calcium and vitamin D may help make the nutrients more effective.

-- Getting enough vitamin D may be linked to better bone health, improved weight control, enhanced brain function increased immune function and a lower risk of certain types of cancer.
+- Getting enough vitamin D at any age may be linked to better bone health, improved weight control, enhanced brain function, increased immune function and a lower risk of certain types of cancer.

 - Conversely, a deficiency in this key vitamin may be associated with chronic conditions and symptoms like weakness, fatigue and depression.